myitcv/x/cmd/mdreplace/README.md

 When called with no file arguments, mdreplace works with stdin

 Flags:
-  -h	show usage information
   -strip
     	whether to strip special comments from the file -w	whether to write back to input files (cannot be used when reading from stdin)

 ```
 <!-- END -->